SF-WDI-LABS/interview-prep/README.md

   moo(1);
   })();
   ```
-1. What's with the parentheses wrapping this whole code block and the `()` at the end?
+1. What's going on with the parentheses wrapping this whole code block and the `()` at the end?

 1. What is an immediately invoked function expression?
 IIFE?